-Ken James General Manager - Supply & Retired 30 April 2012 Distribution
+Ken James General Manager - Supply & Distribution.
+Retired 30 April 2012

-Element of remuneration Summary Sections Fixed remuneration Fixed remuneration is set at the market median by reference to benchmark information for comparable roles. ce to 3a For the 2012 fixed remuneration review for Senior Executives (effective 1 April 2012), Caltex applied an overall increase of 5.5% with actual increases depending on individual performance and level of salary relative to the market median.
+ELEMENT OF REMUNERATION SUMMARY SECTIONS Fixed remuneration ed remuneration Fixed remuneration is set at the market median by reference to benchmark information for comparable roles.
+For the 2012 fixed remuneration review for Senior Executives (effective 1 April 2012), Caltex applied an overall increase of 5.5% with actual increases depending on individual performance and level of salary relative to the market median.
 Short Term Incentive (STI) Participation in the Rewarding Results Plan gives employees the opportunity to earn a short term incentive if they achieve Caltex, departmental and individual performance targets which are linked to the achievement of the annual business plan.
-3d No short term incentives are paid if less than 80% of business plan RCOP NPAT is delivered.
+No short term incentives are paid if less than 80% of business plan RCOP NPAT is delivered.
 Performance in 2012 was achieved above this threshold level of performance.
 Individual performance scorecards focus primarily on the delivery of Caltex financial objectives and critical business initiatives to emphasise the shared accountability for Caltex performance.
+The aim of the Rewarding Results Plan is to incentivise significant over plan performance.
+The maximum amounts payable for Senior Executives when stretching performance targets have been achieved range between 92% and 100% of base salary depending on role.
+The amounts payable "at target" range from 46% to 50% of base salary depending on role.

-1 Throughout this Remuneration Report, Senior Executives of Caltex refers to executives who fall within the definition of key management personnel of Caltex (being those persons with authority and responsibility for planning, directing and controlling the activities of Caltex) including the Managing Director & CEO.
+^{1.} Throughout this Remuneration Report, Senior Executives of Caltex refers to executives who fall within the definition of key management personnel of Caltex (being those persons with authority and responsibility for planning, directing and controlling the activities of Caltex) including the Managing Director & CEO.
 This group is also referred to as the Caltex Leadership Team (CLT) in this report.